levend1s/rqc/README.md

 RQC helps you analyse the quality of your BAM files.
 Input BAM files must be sorted and indexed.
 RQC can do the following:

 * Summarise read PHRED scores for one or multiple BAM files
+* Summarise read MAPQ scores for one or multiple BAM files
+* Generate transcript coverage plots (for all genes or specified genes)
+* Mapping % bar graphs against multiple genomes
+* Sequence logos
+* Violin plots for read lengths

 ## SETUP